 There are a number of things that can and do go wrong on a project.
 You are probably familiar with many of the most common project management failures or nonconformances, but are you familiar with the causes of project management failures?

 You don’t have to be a project manager to understand that anything which negatively impacts the project delivery system or a specific project’s quality, schedule, or budget is a problem.
 These are all symptoms of a larger set of problems.
 So just what are the causes of project management failures?

 Project management is all about good communications.
 You have to keep everyone informed about changes, assumptions, requirements, standards, budgets, costs, and the schedule.
 Developing a good visual management system is a tremendous benefit to any project manager.
-Paper systems in binders is a notoriously bad way to keep people informed.
+Paper systems in binders are a notoriously bad way to keep people informed.
+Consider Lean Daily Management System, dashboard, or an electronic one that everyone check into daily.
 Develop a good communication system and you won’t have to worry about one of the causes of project management failures.

 Managing a project is really about managing the schedule, but a schedule is really a collection of resources that are being managed on a schedule.
 You increase the chances of having one of the cause of project management failures if you mismanage your resource schedule.

 If you don’t know where you are going then how do you know when you get there?
 A good project manager must know what the target is.
 Your project requirements are the target.
 One way of defining requirements is to describe what the end result looks like in measurable or object terms.
 Instead of requiring software to be friendly or easy to use, how about saying that it has to be simple enough that a 12 year old child can use it.
 We can argue about “easy to use” software but at least we now have an objective measure for our testing.